Indexing analysis

 Function and Domain

-The indexing map is a function f(d, s) that maps a multi-index d of a tensor A to elements/ranges of tensor B. The parameter s refers to the ranges of indices of the dimensions that are present in tensor B, but not in tensor A.
+The indexing map is a function f(x) = f(d, r, rt) that maps a multi-index d of a tensor A to elements/ranges of tensor B. The parameter r refers to the ranges of indices of the dimensions that are present in tensor B, but not in tensor A. The parameter rt refers to the runtime values, e.g. indices for a gather op.

 This mapping can be constructed from the attributes of HLO instructions or the mappings of unfused instructions can be composed to get indexing for a fusion.
 The mapping also has a domain, which specifies for what elements of the tensor the mapping exists.